DizNicolasAmor/interviews-practice/SOLIDITY.md

 Solidity is statically typed, with support for inheritance, libraries, and complex user-defined types.

 Solidity is the First Contract-Oriented Language.

+### What does Contract-Oriented mean?

+As the native language of Ethereum, Solidity has built-in commands, to access a part of the blockchain.
+For example, a timestamp or address of a particular block.

+A contract-oriented language differs from largely object-oriented languages like Java and C++ in that its emphasis is on contracts and functions.
+Solidity is typed statically.
+It also supports libraries, inheritance, and other user-defined features which tend to be more complex.
+The language compiles all the instructions into a sandbox of bytecode so that these instructions can be read and interpreted in the Ethereum network.

 ### What is the EVM?